-The SoBRA scheme does not demonstrate that an individual is an expert but it shows that the individual possesses the critical technical, scientific and communications skills required to design, perform and/or critically evaluate land contamination risk assessments.
+The SoBRA scheme does not demonstrate that an individual is an expert but it shows that the individual possesses the critical technical, scientific and communication skills required to design, perform and critically evaluate land contamination risk assessments.

-The scheme is focussed on the technical detail associated with such risk assessment but also requires that applicants have a broader understanding of the context and impact of risk assessment on the management of land affected by contamination and the skills to communicate the effect of the risk assessment conclusions, uncertainty and implications of these.
+The scheme is focused on the technical detail associated with such risk assessment but also requires that Applicants have a broader understanding of the context and impact of risk assessment on the management of land affected by contamination and the skills to communicate the effect of the risk assessment conclusions, uncertainty and implications of these.

-SoBRA can assess risk assessors in the following 4 practice areas: Human Health, Controlled Waters/Water Environment, Permanent Gases and Vapour Intrusion.
-Applicants may apply to be assessed in a maximum of 2 practice areas per application window.
-Each of these practice areas can be assessed at either of the 2 grades.
+SoBRA can assess risk assessors in the following four practice areas: Human Health, Controlled Waters/Water Environment, Permanent Gases and Vapour Intrusion.
+Applicants may apply to be assessed in a maximum of two practice areas per application window.
+Each of these practice areas can be assessed at either of the two grades.

 The two grades of registration are: